SolisAU/elasticsearch-plaso-pipelines/README.md

 If you don't want to use this, comment it out of `plaso-geoip.json`.

+You also need to ensure you've added `script.painless.regex.enabled: true` to `/etc/elasticsearch/elasticsearch.yml` or some of the RegEx's may not work.

 The use of this file is currently commented out.
 Thanks to @blueteam0ps :)

 ## Change Log

+* 05.02.2024
+  * There's probably a tonne of changes that have happened between the last update and now. but we forgot to update this.
+  * Have fixed issues with values in the xml field (windows events) bleeding out into other fields by sanitising the xml field better.
+  * Fixed a few of the regex's for the winevent section.
+  * Worked out why Elasticsearch would just crash on ingestion with certain data - was a regex that died due to the xml field not being sanitised!
 * 30.09.2021
   * Fixed documentation relating to the Anonymous.mmdb and how to properly install this
 * 28.09.2021
   * Updated Makefile to download the necessary files to build Anonymous.mmdb
   * Had to fix up a few things that were breaking that I just couldn't get my head around in the build process
   * You need to have 8GB minimum to build the file (make build-mmdb)